b4stet/py_aqua/readme.md

     - one or multiple item(s)
 - each item is a question of one of the following types, with required parameters:
     - `comment` (the only one optional) aims to support the question, in html format
-    - `id` alphanumeric, should not contain '-'.
     - `qcm_unique`:
         - only one option can be ticked
-        - `options` are the list of content received when form is posted, labels displayed are automatically deduced by replacing `_` with space,
+        - `options` are the list of possible answers
         - `Not Answered` option is automatically added and selected for new quiz, so that all items have a value when posting
     - `qcm_multiple`:
         - several options can be ticked
-        - `options` are the list of content received when form is posted, labels displayed are automatically deduced by replacing `_` with space,
+        - `options` are the list of possible answers
         - `None` and `Not Answered` option is automatically added and selected for new quiz, so that all items have a value when posting
     - `text`:
         - `placeholder`, if not empty string, is the text written by default in the text area